kk1987/T480s-hackintosh/README.md

 ----

-STATUS - this repo is no longer updated as I've switched to a P52s.
-I did have success booting a P52s initially with the content this repo.
-Subsequent tweaks for that machine are stored at <https://github.com/kk1987/P52s-hackintosh> which might be a better reference for P52s/T580/T480 due to the hardware similarity (most notably T480s seems to use a different TrackPad/TrackPoint implementation.)
+NOTE - this repo is mainly for the T480s.
+I have another repo <https://github.com/kk1987/P52s-hackintosh> created for a P52s which might be a better reference for P52s/T580/T480 due to the hardware similarity (most notably T480s seems to use a different TrackPad/TrackPoint implementation.)

 ----